 - destructive – they scour, wear down or erode the earth’s surface (weathering and erosion).

 What was the problem with a purely descriptive approach?
-Using this approach, the first designers of the city structure located some buildings on very dangerous sites!
+Using this approach, the first designers of the city structure located some buildings on very dangerous sites.
 They built close to (in some cases rapidly) eroding cliffs.

 These days geographers also want to know why and how the present features developed.
-They want to understand how the various processes that shape and change a valley like this one work.
-They try to understand how the various natural systems interact.
+They want to understand how the various processes that shape and change a region like this one work.
+They try to understand how the various natural systems and human activity interact.
 This allows us to understand the interactions between components of the ravine.
 So, if we were to introduce changes (for instance, if the city were to choose to try to reroute one of the tributaries of the river, we could predict the consequences of that action on the stream, the vegetation, the wildlife, the groundwater flow, etc., etc.).
 We can also make wiser locational choices … saving lots of grief in the future!